benwestondigital/next-portfolio/projects/reddit-front.md

 - Optimistic Rendering

 User votes are rendered before the back end request is made, this improves UX by giving the user immediate feedback on their action.
 Error handling is in place to revert the change if the server request is unsuccessful.

+- Sorting

+The sort queries are set up as a useEffect dependency.
+Therefore a new request is made to the server to return the data sorted in the correct order when a user changes the sort type.

 ## Problems I faced